greffly/future-state/src/pages/about/index.md

     - author: Hagrid
       title: Sr. Engineering Manager
       text: >
-        Over the last five years, Ive counted on Future State to help me build world-class teams at Nike, WalmartLabs, and now eBay.
-With every engagement, whether Im looking to hire a single specialist or build an entire squad, the team at Future State listens to my needs, and quickly delivers a short list of candidates that are excited for the opportunity.
+        Over the last five years, I've counted on Future State to help me build world-class teams at Nike, WalmartLabs, and now eBay.
+With every engagement, whether I'm looking to hire a single specialist or build an entire squad, the team at Future State listens to my needs, and quickly delivers a short list of candidates that are excited for the opportunity.
 diversity: At Future State, we believe that the diversity of an organizations talent facilitates diversity of thought and creativity, and establishes a more equitable workplace and world.
 teamMembers:
   members: